Back to website

 1930s

-Engines for sports cars
+Engines for Sport Cars

 A 4 cylinder Rotary Valve Engine was developed for Aston Martin sports cars.
 In 1937 the Halford Cross Rotary Sports Car was launched with a 1.5 litre, 4 cylinder Rotary Valve Engine.

-Engines for sports cars
+Engines for Sport Cars

 The Move to Manufacturing